-In this post: Have you ever wondered why Hajj is once in a life time?
-There are many hardships but definitely lessons that can turn a life around.
-In this post, I share my Hajj Story.
+In this post: I am sharing my Hajj story today so you know what to expect in Hajj.
+Have you ever wondered why Hajj is once in a life time?
+There are many hardships a Hajji faces but definitely lessons that can turn a life around.

 Three days before the hajj holidays began, my husband came home from office to tell me that he had been laid off.
 We had been married for 5 months at that time.
 The Hajj holidays were just starting.
 At that time, we lived in Riyadh.
 It was useless to spend Eid wallowing and worrying so we decided it was the perfect opportunity to take our savings and go for Hajj.
 After all, we had no ‘responsibility’, we were adults and we had the finances to do it.
 We weren’t sure of the future but at least we had the health to do it now.
 There was not going to be a time like this for sometime.